sw360/capycli/Readme_Mapping.md

 5. check for name and **any** version
 6. look for similar names

-CaPyCLI creates as result of the SOM mapping an extended SBOM file.
+CaPyCLI creates as result of the SBOM mapping an extended SBOM file.
 This SBOM file contains the original entries and **all** matching entries.
-The `Result` value informs about the mappping result:
+The `Result` value informs about the mapping result:

 * **`INVALID` (0)** => Invalid SBOM entry, could not get processed
 * **`FULL_MATCH_BY_ID` (1)** => Full match by identifier